pstroe/chartering-new-realms-2024/chapter1.md

 In a primary approach, the attempt was made to guide locally run, smaller LLMs, from the Llama herd, via prompt engineering with a standard prompting approach but enriched with an example {cite:p}`vijayan_2023, zhang_2023, naveed_2023`.
 This approach was chosen to assess whether a smaller, and thus less costly, LLM could fulfill the task requirements.
 Furthermore, two larger LLMs, Gemini and GPT-4o, were tested through their online chat interface, to assess whether they produce a different, possibly a more stable output.

 ### Llama Herd
-The prompt for the Llama herd is comprised of a shortened version of the TXT original file and it's corresponding XML gold standard in the ParlaMint schema.
+The prompt for the Llama herd is comprised of a shortened version of the TXT original file and its corresponding XML gold standard in the ParlaMint schema.
 The decision to utilize a standard prompting approach for the Llama herd was made to accomodate the context windows of the models tested.
 To work with the context window given, the files had to be chunked.
 The decision was made not to enlargen the context windows as larger context windows generally amplify hallucinations, which in the case of data formatting would be detrimental.

 Ollama was chosen as basesoftware as it offers the smaller Llama 3.2 models in downloadable form.
 Furthermore, Ollama is linked to langchain to customise its prompting abilities, as Ollama offers limited customization options, though this is subject to changes [^footnote].
 Langchain offers flexibility with regards to customisation {cite:p}`martra_2024`.
 Thus, the temperature of the model was arranged between 0-0.3 to minimize creativity within the responses.
 The langchain Ollama link offers the option to employ persona prompting which was varied to test whether it influenced the models. h